How-To: Schedule Appointment Reminders using Apptoto

 Approach #2) Using “Auto-Messages”

-If you have a calendar attached to Apptoto that is dedicated to appointment scheduling and Apptoto is successfully able to find contact information for those appointments, then you should consider using “Auto-Messages.”
+If you have a calendar attached to Apptoto that is dedicated to appointment scheduling and Apptoto is successfully able to find contact information for those appointments, then you should consider using “Auto Messages.”

-By turning on “Auto-Messages” in your Apptoto account, Apptoto will automatically schedule and send messages for you based on the templates that you define on the “Messages” tab.
-The templates are very flexible and you should be able to tailor the messages to your businesses’s needs.
+By turning on “Auto Messages” in your Apptoto account, Apptoto will automatically schedule and send messages based on the templates you define on the “Messaging” tab.
+The templates are very flexible, and you should be able to tailor the messages to your business’s needs.
 If you need help doing so, please let support@apptoto.com know.

-With “Auto-Messages” turned on, you can go back to using your Calendar as you normally would and Apptoto will simply work in the background sending reminders and updating your calendar for you!
+With “Auto Messages” turned on, you can go back to using your Calendar as you normally would, and Apptoto will simply work in the background, sending reminders and updating your calendar for you!

-You can turn on “Auto-Messages” by clicking the “Auto Messages” toggle at the top of your screen when you are signed into your Apptoto.com account.
+You can turn on “Auto Messages” by clicking the “Auto Messages” toggle at the top of your screen when you are signed into your Apptoto.com account.

 Approach #3) Using “In-Event Commands” with “Auto-Messages” turned off

-So for example, if you have the following messages enabled on the “Messages” tab:
+So, for example, if you have the following messages enabled on the “Messages” tab:

-In this example, if you wanted the email to be sent for this particular appointment you could add the command [EMAIL] to the appointment.
+In this example, if you wanted the email to be sent for this particular appointment, you could add the command [EMAIL] to the appointment.
 Like so:

-The In-Event commands can be put anywhere in the appointment (i.e. in the title, location, or body).
+The In-Event commands can be put anywhere in the appointment (i.e., in the title, location, or body).

-Approach #4) Using “In-Event Commands” with “Auto-Messages” turned ON
+Approach #4) Using “In-Event Commands” with “Auto-Messages” turned On

-The advantage to doing this is that you don’t have to include “[APPTOTO]”.
-You can simply put [CALL] or [EMAIL] or [SMS] in those appointments that should receive the corresponding messages.
+The advantage to doing this is that you don’t have to include “#apptoto.”
+You can simply put #call or #email or #sms in those appointments that should receive the corresponding messages.